 For the sauce

-- 1 tbsp chili oil (like Lee Kum Chiu Chow Chili Oil)
+- 1 tablespoon chili oil (like Lee Kum Chiu Chow Chili Oil)

 - 1 clove garlic, minced

-- 1 tsp Chinese cooking wine (like mirin)
+- 1 teaspoon Chinese cooking wine (like mirin)

 - 2-3 cups cooked rice